-What happens when a second bulb is added to the circuit, so that we now have one battery and two bulbs all connected in series, in one single loop?
+What happens when a second battery is added to the circuit so that we now have two batteries and one bulb?

-When the circuit is completed, both bulbs light up.
-However, this time they are not as bright as the single bulb: they are now equally dim.
+When the circuit is completed, the bulb lights up and it is now brighter than normal.
 How can we explain this observation using the electric circuit model?

 The first effect is simply that there is a larger current, adding more batteries increases the current in every element in the loop.